Vedant-K16/ecom-sales-databricks/README.md

 # ecom-sales-databricks
 ## Introduction
-This repository contributes towards data processing of a ecom-sales-data and analysis
+- This repository contributes towards data processing of a ecom-sales-data and analysis
+- This tool is built using a databricks community version and developed with a TDD approach

 ## Prerequisites
 Before running the analysis, you'll need to ensure the following prerequisites are met: